Petropedetes perreti: Taxonomy

 This species was first described in 1973 by French herpetologist Jean-Louis Amiet, who designated an adult male specimen found 1400–1500 m above sea level on Mount Manengouba, Cameroon as the holotype.
 This specimen is kept in the Natural History Museum of Geneva and was originally cataloged as JLA 71.196, but its specimen number was changed to MHNG 1253.90 in 1997.
 The specific name perreti honours Jean-Luc Perret, a Swiss herpetologist who has specialized in African amphibians and was formerly the curator of herpetology at the museum.
 The species has been given the common names "Perret's water frog" and "Perret's torrent frog", which also honour Perret.

 This frog is a member of the genus Petropedetes, which has several species distributed across Central Africa.
 The genus belongs in the family Petropedetidae, along with the East African genus Arthroleptides, and the two genera are the closest known relatives of each other.
 According to a phylogenetic study published in 2014, the closest known relative of Petropedetes perreti is Petropedetes juliawurstnerae, with the two species being sister taxa.
-The following cladogram shows the position of the this species among its closest relatives according to the study:
+The following cladogram shows the position of this species among its closest relatives according to the study: